OlegBiletsky/-OlegBiletsky/README.md

 -  **Fact :** First understand and solve the problem, then write the code :heart:
 -  **Contact me :** [OlegBiletsky](mailto:ol.biletsky@gmail.com)
 -  **My blog:** http://
-- 🌱 I’m currently learning JavaScript
-- 👯 I’m looking to collaborate on WEB Projects
-- 🤔 I’m looking for help with API

 ### Languages and Tools